Pueblo: Pueblo tribes

+One unrecognized tribe, the Piro/Manso/Tiwa Indian Tribe of the Pueblo of San Juan Guadalupe is currently petitioning the US Department of the Interior for federal recognition.

+Civic institutions

+Each Pueblo is autonomous with its own governmental structure.
+Several organizations serve to unite the interests of difference Pueblos including the Albuquerque-based All Pueblo Council of Governors who collectively negotiates for land and water rights and advocates for Pueblo interests with the state and federal government.
+The interests of Eight Northern Pueblos are served by the Eight Northern Indian Pueblos Council based in Ohkay Owingeh (formerly San Juan Pueblo).
+Cochiti, Jemez, Sandia, Santa Ana, and Zia are served by the Five Sandoval Indian Pueblos, a nonprofit organization based in Rio Rancho.

+The Indian Pueblo Cultural Center, founded in 1976 in Albuquerque, educates the public about all Pueblos through art, dance, and educational experiences.
+The center has a museum that presents Pueblo history and artifacts, and an interactive Pueblo House museum.
+An archive holds a collection of photographs, books, and tape recordings of oral histories.
+It also has a café and a restaurant, Indian Pueblo Kitchen, serving Indigenous cuisine.

 Historical places

 Pre-Columbian towns and villages in the Southwest, such as Acoma, were located in defensible positions, for example, on high steep mesas.
 Anthropologists and official documents often refer to ancient residents of the area as pueblo cultures.
 For example, the National Park Service states, "The Late Puebloan cultures built the large, integrated villages found by the Spaniards when they began to move into the area."

 The people of some pueblos, such as Taos Pueblo, still inhabit centuries-old adobe pueblo buildings.

 Contemporary residents often maintain other homes outside the historic pueblos.
 Adobe and light construction methods resembling adobe now dominate architecture at the many pueblos of the area, in nearby towns or cities, and in much of the American Southwest.

 In addition to contemporary pueblos, numerous ruins of archeological interest are located throughout the Southwest.
 Some are of relatively recent origin.
-Others are of prehistoric origin, such as the cliff dwellings and other habitations of the Ancient Pueblo peoples, who emerged as a people around the 12th century BCE and began to construct their pueblos about AD 750–900.
+Others are of prehistoric origin, such as the cliff dwellings and other habitations of the Ancestral Puebloans, who emerged as a people around the 12th century BCE and began to construct their pueblos about 750–900 CE.

+Feast days

+Many pueblos participate in syncretism between Indigenous Pueblo religion and Roman Catholicism.
+The pueblos welcome outsiders to participate in feast days, in which the Pueblo communities hold seasonal ceremonial dances, and certain households volunteer to feed visitors meals.
+Photography is forbidden.
+Visitors are advised to confirm events in advance with the Pueblos.

+Dances include the antelope, bow-and-arrow, Comanche, corn, basket, buffalo, deer, harvest, Matachines, and turtle dances.